bissessr/TF-IAC-2019/README.md

 *[DevOps Automation and IaC](https://medium.com/devopslinks/devops-automation-and-iac-c007c3c0d172)*

-Some of the code snipit is based on the following excellent work
+Some of the code snipit is based on the following excellent work (thanks guys!)

 - *[Hackernoon - Manage AWS VPC as Infrastructure as Code with Terraform](https://hackernoon.com/)*